notomate/notomate/README.md

 # Notomate

+*Note + automate.*

 Self-hosted, all-in-one note-taking app with a built-in GitHub-Actions-style workflow automation engine.

 **English** · [繁體中文](./README.zh-TW.md)

 </div>

-Write anything, anywhere — memos, journals, work notes, checklists, or a blog.
-The block-based editor supports rich text, media, embeds, and more, so you can capture complete notes in one place.
-A built-in, GitHub-Actions-style [workflow engine](#workflows-beta) lets you automate note-taking too — schedule AI-powered digests, aggregate external data, or wire up notifications.
-Fully self-hosted, so your data stays yours.
+Write anything, anywhere — from a quick memo to a full blog post.
+The block-based editor supports rich text, media, and embeds.
+A built-in [workflow engine](#workflows-beta) automates your notes too: schedule AI digests, aggregate external data, or trigger notifications.
+Self-hosted, so your data stays yours.

 ## Installation